-In addition to sharing setting defined by system admin, there are a number of sharing behaviors that are built into Salesforce applications.
-This kind of sharing is called implicit sharing, because it is not configured by administrators; it is defined and maintained by the system.
+In addition to sharing setting defined by system admin, there are a number of sharing behaviors that are built into Salesforce platform.
+This sharing is called implicit sharing, because it is not configured by administrators; it is defined and maintained by the system.

 Implicit sharing is automatic.
-You can neither turn it off, nor turn it on — it is native to the application.
-In other words, this isn't a configurable setting; however, it's very important to understand.
+You can neither turn it off, nor turn it on — it is native to the platform.
+In other words, this isn't a configurable, however, it's very important to understand.

 The same behavior apply when lookup from other objects, including custom object.

 If we are looking from the back-end on how this stored, there is an object called AccountShare, this object store all sharing defined and implicit sharing, it also have RowCause which tell us the reason that this sharing entry exists.

 One of the value is ImplicitParent — the User or Group has access because they’re the owner of or have sharing access to records related to the account, such as opportunities, cases, contacts, contracts, or orders -- so, it is not always the records owner, but as long as the user have access to the child records.

 sample query: SELECT Id, AccountId, UserOrGroupId, AccountAccessLevel, CaseAccessLevel, ContactAccessLevel, OpportunityAccessLevel, RowCause FROM AccountShare WHERE UserOrGroupId = '0053400000AAkhz' AND AccountId = '0013400001RhrP3'

 - Performance Tuning for Visualforce and Apex